ArnavJoshi14/handtracking-steering-wheel/README.md

 ---
 * Python 3.x
 * A webcam
-* Windows OS (the `directkeys` module is Windows-specific)
+* Windows OS

 Install dependencies:
 `pip install -r requirements.txt`

 ## How to Run
 ---
-Make sure your webcam is connected.
+* Make sure your webcam is connected.

-Open a terminal in this project's folder.
+* Open a terminal in this project's folder.

 Run:
 `python main.py`